abpframework/abp/docs/en/Community-Articles/2024-02-12-Global-Error-Handling-in-Angular/POST.md

 ![toast-gif](show-toast-2.gif)

--   See, we handle the error.
+-   See, we catch the error and handle it.
 -   In this case we know where the error will be throwed.
 Most of the time we wont know where the error will be appear.
-Should we cover entire application with try-catch blocks? of course not 😀.
+Should we cover entire application with try-catch blocks? of course not 😀
 -   **We are going to handle errors globally**.
 Angular provides a great way to do it.
 Lets do it step by step;

 1. Create an **service** and implements the **`ErrorHandler`** interface.